-- Member Groups usually cover a specific geographic area defined by, but not limited to, a particular set of postcodes, or any local or national government-defined boundary. - Member Groups may also be defined by a particular activity, for example New Forest Cycling Week, with no geographically-based membership list. - Boundaries of groups may overlap; however, new Member Groups are not normally approved by Cycling UK where they are indistinguishable from existing groups by type of activity or geographical reach. - Cycling UK Member Groups can operate independently of other Cycling UK groups covering the same area, but there will be an expectation of non-competition and cooperation between groups. - Cycling UK Member Groups may have access via our Group Tool to lists of members (both full and Affiliated) of Cycling UK residing within certain postcode areas defined by the group only for the purposes of marketing their activities, rides and events to them.
+- Member groups usually cover a specific geographic area defined by, but not limited to, a particular set of postcodes, or any local or national government-defined boundary. - Member groups may also be defined by a particular activity, for example New Forest Cycling Week, with no geographically-based membership list. - Boundaries of groups may overlap; however, new member groups are not normally approved by Cycling UK where they are indistinguishable from existing groups by type of activity or geographical reach. - Cycling UK member groups can operate independently of other Cycling UK groups covering the same area, but there will be an expectation of non-competition and co-operation between groups. - Cycling UK member groups may have access via our groups' tool to lists of members (both full and Affiliated) of Cycling UK residing within certain postcode areas defined by the group only for the purposes of marketing their activities, rides and events to them.

-How to make changes to a Member Group
+How to make changes to a member group

-Member Groups that wish to make changes to their title or area of operation should propose such changes at a General Meeting of the group.
-They should then submit a request for those changes by completing a Proposed Change to a Member Group form and submitting it to Cycling UK for approval via email to groups@cyclinguk.org.
+Member groups that wish to make changes to their title or area of operation should propose such changes at a General Meeting of the group.
+They should then submit a request for those changes by completing a proposed change to a member group form and submitting it to Cycling UK for approval via email to groups@cyclinguk.org.